Quantum battery with non-Hermitian charging: Charging battery with symmetric Hamiltonian

 Let us reverse the design of the QB and check whether the benefit due to non-Hermiticity still persists or not.
 Instead of an interacting Hamiltonian as the QB, let us take the initial state as the ground state of the non-interacting Hamiltonian, given by

 After normalizing the Hamiltonian, the eigenvector corresponding to the eigenvalue $-1$ is the initial state of the QB.
-A charging Hamiltonian in this case is taken to be the global non-Hermitian Hamiltonian, an $XY$ model with imaginary anisotropy parameter, having $\mathcal{RT}$-symmetry, represented as
+A charging Hamiltonian in this case is taken to be the global non-Hermitian Hamiltonian, an $XY$ model with imaginary anisotropy parameter, having $\mathcal{RT}$ symmetry, with open boundary condition, represented as